 College credit is guaranteed for students who achieve an established College-Level Examination Program (CLEP) test score for exams that have been endorsed statewide as college level.
 Statewide faculty panels aligned CLEP exams to equivalent Ohio Transfer 36 and Transfer Assurance Guide (TAG) courses, as appropriate.
 If an equivalent course is not available for the CLEP exam area, by default, endorsed elective or area credit will still be awarded and applied towards graduation.

-Specific endorsed alignments and scores for individual CLEP exams that are outlined in the College-Level Examination Program (CLEP) Endorsed Alignment Policies document are available on the Ohio Department of Higher Education website at https://transfercredit.ohio. gov/students/student-programs/clep.
+Specific endorsed alignments and scores for individual CLEP exams that are outlined in the CLEP Endorsed Alignments and Scores document are available on the Ohio Department of Higher Education website at https://transfercredit.Ohio.gov/initiatives-upd/clep.